 This page provides summaries of legislation proposed in the 116th Congress affecting biomedical research policy.
 This page will be updated as relevant legislation is introduced.

-- The legislation was introduced by Mikie Sherrill (D-NJ) on 5/30/19 and was referred to the Committee on Science, Space, & Technology and the Committee on Armed Services.
+- The legislation was introduced by Rep. Mikie Sherrill (D-NJ) on 10/11/19.
+The bill was referred to the Committee on Energy & Commerce.

 Liver Illness Visibility, Education, and Research Act of 2019 (H.R.
 3016)

-- The legislation was introduced by Rep. Nydia Velazquez (D-NY) on 5/23/19; it was also introduced in the 115th Congress by Rep. Velazquez.
+- The legislation was introduced by Rep. Nydia Velazquez (D-NY) on 5/23/19 in the House and Sen. Tammy Duckworth (D-IL) on 12/19//19 in the Senate; it was also introduced in the 115th Congress by Rep. Velazquez.
 The bill was referred to the Committee on Energy & Commerce.

 - The bill includes provisions directed toward NCI, the Centers for Disease Control and Prevention, and the National Institute of Diabetes and Digestive and Kidney Diseases aimed at expanding research and public education efforts regarding liver cancer and other liver disease.
 The section of the bill directed toward NCI includes the following provisions: